 The Gator™ XUV590M Utility Vehicles are equipped with rack and pinion steering with power steering.
 These automotive-type systems exhibit excellent handling characteristics, as well as responsive steering and low steering effort.

 Optional electric power-assist steering (EPAS) system.
 Features of EPAS include:

-The tire scrubbing, which also creates unwanted heat and wear in the tire, can be eliminated by turning the inside wheel at a greater angle than the outside one (Ackerman steering).
+The tyre scrubbing, which also creates unwanted heat and wear in the tyre, can be eliminated by turning the inside wheel at a greater angle than the outside one (Ackerman steering).

 NOTE: Some competitors use parallel steering instead of Ackerman steering.